 The standard limit is £100,000.

 We know your van's your livelihood, so we'll keep you moving if it's damaged, written off, or stolen.
-Our comprehensive van insurance includes the offer of a small courtesy van as standard, but, for an additional price, you can add a 'similar size courtesy van' to your policy.
-This means we'll get you a van similar to yours, plus:
+Our comprehensive van insurance includes the offer of a small courtesy van as standard.
+However, if you need a larger courtesy van similar to your van size - such as a medium or large van - you'll need to add 'similar size' courtesy van to your policy:

 This is available as an optional extra only with comprehensive van insurance.
 Excludes windscreen claims.